Sauceke/hotdog/Documentation/Wireless.md

     **Bottom PCB**  ➞  **Bottom Casing**

-    *Make sure the LEDs and the photo-resistors <br>
+    *Make sure the LEDs and the photo-resistors*
-    all face inwards, where the sleeve will be.*
+    *all face inwards, where the sleeve will be.*

-2. Secure each PCB with a zip tie and <br>
+2. Secure each PCB with a zip tie and
     the cut-off end of another zip tie.

 3. Add the sleeve.

-4. Use zip ties to bind the two casing <br>
+4. Use zip ties to bind the two casing
     parts at their open ends together.

-    Fasten the zip ties just tight enough that <br>
+    Fasten the zip ties just tight enough that
     the casing won't separate from the sleeve.

-5. Secure the other end of the casing <br>
+5. Secure the other end of the casing
     to the sleeve with rubber bands.

 6. Insert the battery, power it on and serve.